Home Improvement Contract

 This Agreement constitutes the entire agreement between the parties and supersedes all prior negotiations, representations, or agreements, whether written or oral.
 This Agreement may be executed in counterparts, each of which shall be deemed an original, but all of which together shall constitute one and the same instrument.

 Alright, so you're pumped to get started on a house renovation!
-But hold up - before the demolition starts, there's one key step—a home improvement contract.
-It's not just fancy paperwork; it's a legal agreement between the homeowner and the contractor, making sure everyone's in sync from the start.
+But hold up!
+Before the demolition starts, there's one key step to complete: creating a home improvement contract.
+It's an agreement between the homeowner and the contractor, making sure everyone's expectations are clear from the start.
+Let's dive in and make sure those reno ideas become a reality!

 Being involved in a house remodel shouldn't feel like a guessing game.
 Here are the key things to look for: